fredcodee/dailygoals-tracker/README.md

 # dailygoals-tracker
-a simple todo list app with python flaskk that lists each goals you set for each day https://dailygoalss.herokuapp.com/
+a simple todo list app built with python flask that lists each goals you set for each day https://dailygoalss.herokuapp.com/
 ![alt text](https://github.com/fredcodee/todolistapp/blob/master/todoapp%20image.png)